Physical Therapy Services Neurologic Residency

 How long is your program and how is it organized?

 The program covers a period of 15 months.
-The didactic component, which includes weekly evening webinars and the onsite experience in August, begins prior to the start of the clinical component in September.
-The resident’s year is divided into six month rotations, one on inpatient and one on outpatient.
+The didactic component, consisting of weekly evening webinars, begins in June.
+The clinical portion begins in September and is divided into 6-month rotations on the inpatient acute and outpatient services.
 The switch between settings occurs in March.

 Do you accept new graduates into your program?

 Yes.
 We do ask that applicants have had at least one 10-week full time clinical experience with neurologic patients as part of their entry level training.
-New graduates must have a Massachusetts PT license prior to starting in June.
+New graduates must have a Massachusetts PT license prior to starting the clinical component in September.

 What do you see as essential characteristics of a successful resident in your program?